Review the FAQs below to learn more about how the Living Learning Program offers more adventure, more community and more learning opportunities.

 If you apply and are assigned to a space in one of the Living Learning Communities you will be removed from the general housing waitlist.
 The Living Learning Communities are specialized opportunities – we are looking for students who really want to be part of them, not simply looking for a housing space on campus.

-I applied for the LLCs by my choices are filled.
+I applied for the LLCs but my choices are filled.
 How do I update my housing application to show that I am interested in other LLCs?

-I have the Living Learning Communities on my Living Request preferences but lower down on the list.
+I have the Living Learning Communities on my Community Preferences but lower down on the list.
 Does it matter if I change where they are in my preferences?

 Updating your application to be part of an LLC does not change your spot on the waitlist, but because we have an additional application process, not all students are qualified.
-Changing your application actually increases your chance of getting assigned a space.
-Just let Housing know that you’ve made a change!
+Moving your LLC choices higher up in your Community Preferences actually increases your chance of getting assigned a space.
+Just let LLP staff know you’ve made a change by emailing us at firstname.lastname@example.org!